-Unless a teacher chooses to have the pupil serve detention in his/her classroom, 7-12 detentions will be served from 7:20 to 8:05 a.m. on Tuesdays.
+Unless a teacher chooses to have the pupil serve detention in his/her classroom, 7-12 detentions will be served from 7:20 to 8:05 a.m. on Wednesdays.
 Grades 5-6 detentions will be served on Wednesdays from 3:10 to 3:50.
 The following specific rules apply to the detention settings as well as all normal school rules:

-- Repeatedly missing detention will result in Tuesday School, Alternative School, and/or Suspension. - 2.
+- 1. Repeatedly missing detention will result in Tuesday School, Alternative School, and/or Suspension. - 2.
 Students arriving late will have their detention reassigned. - 3.
-No food or beverages in detention. - The pupil must bring school work and remain busy throughout detention.
-(No sleeping) 4. - No talking or disturbing the detention setting.
+No food, beverages or cell phones in detention. - 4.
+The pupil must bring school work and remain busy throughout detention.
+(No sleeping) - 5.
+No talking or disturbing the detention setting.